-After switching to a channel from P2-EUST or P2-EUST/C, press the hot key twice quickly to activate the OSUI.
-The Selection menu will be displayed with a RED arrow (→) on the left side of the name of the server you are accessing.
-Press the (asterisk) key to view the skew delay settings, which appear in the bar at the base of the menu.
-See Video Gain Adjustment and Skew Compensation in P2-EUST (on page 45) for additional information.
+After selecting any channel from P2-EUST or P2-EUST/C, press the hot key twice quickly to activate the OSUI.
+The Selection Menu will be displayed with a RED arrow (→) on the left side of the channel name you are accessing.
+Press the (asterisk) key to view the skew delay settings, which appear in the message bar.
+See Skew Compensation with P2-EUST or P2-EUST/C (on page 62) for additional information.